Dotted Line Reporting: Understanding Its Role in Modern Organizations

 Clear communication is key to supporting an effective system of dotted-line reporting.
 Employees should know exactly who to report to about what and when.

-There should be clear communication between managers so the right tasks get prioritized and everyone is on the same page about who is responsible for that task and when it’s due.
+There should be clear communication between managers so the right day-to-day tasks get prioritized and everyone is on the same page about who is responsible for that task and when it’s due.

 Part of supporting clear communication is fostering a feedback culture.
 That way employees and managers are encouraged to be open and honest about what’s working and what isn’t.